Elaine Tanner: International competition

-Despite being of Canadian nationality she also won the ASA National British Championships over 110 yards butterfly in 1965.
+She won the ASA National British Championships over 110 yards butterfly in 1965.

+1968 Olympics

+Tanner arrived at the 1968 Summer Olympics in Mexico City as a heavy medal favorite.
+She won three Olympic medals in Mexico City, including two individual silver medals and one relay bronze.
+After the Olympics, Tanner retired from competition at 18 years.

 Awards and accolades

 In 1969, she was made an Officer of the Order of Canada and was inducted into Canada's Sports Hall of Fame in 1971.
 The Elaine Tanner Award has been presented to Canada's top junior female athlete since 1972.

 Personal life

 Following the games, Tanner fell into a depression that lasted decades, developed a serious eating disorder, suffered anxiety attacks and had her first marriage end after 9 years in 1980, with two children that wound up going to the custody of the father in Prince George as Tanner remained in Vancouver.
 Roaming around Canada doing odd jobs and eventually having a failed second marriage that ended in 1987, by 1988 she was living off her car, jobless, and feeling suicidal, but eventually found her footing again after meeting former lifeguard John Watt.
 She married him five years later, and lives with him in White Rock, British Columbia.
 They have a charity organization, Team Underdog.

+In 1969-70, she briefly attended the University of Alberta, and in 1970 enrolled at the University of Calgary.
+In 1986, she graduated Simon Fraser University in greater Vancouver with a degree in kinesiology and began a career in holistic health.
+As of 2013, she practiced in Oakville, Ontario.